ceciliacase/money-coach-website/about.md

 ### Saving the world one budget at a time!

-I can help you create a positive and freeing relationship with money.
-Together, we will examine past behaviors, history, and patterns related to your money relationship, not to create self-recriminations, but instead to find a path towards healing, and a more healthy relationship with money today and in the future.
+A positive and empowered relationship with money is possible!
+Together, we will examine past behaviors, history, and patterns related to your money relationship, to find a path towards healing and a more healthy relationship with money today and in the future.

 <!--more-->